-- As many as 16.4 percent of African-American students and 18.5 percent of Native-American students in community colleges lack access to federal loans across the country.
+- As many as 16.4 percent of African-American students and 18.5 percent of Native-American students in community colleges lack access to federal loans nationwide.

 - North Carolina features the most community college students without access to federal loans, at 57 percent of their entire community college population.

-, some schools fear they could lose all of their federal aid if students do not repay their loans on time.
-Some school presidents also don't believe that students really need the money, since tuition rates for community colleges
+There are several reasons why community colleges are hesitant to make federal funding available to their student bodies.
+According to a report in the Rocky Mount Telegram, some schools fear losing all of their federal aid if students do not repay their loans on time.
+Some school presidents also don't believe that students really need the money since tuition rates for community colleges are already meager.

 Rick Glazier, a North Carolina House member, told the Telegram, "Nothing suggested to me that students in these other colleges were any less capable of making decisions about their life, about what debt they wanted to incur, or that they were any less advantaged or disadvantaged in gaining jobs when they left college.
 It's not about what's best for the colleges, but what's best for the student."

-It appears that community colleges will continue to debate the issue of federal student aid, as more schools grapple with the best approach to paying for higher education.
-In the meantime, students around the country wait anxiously to find out whether they will be able to afford the education and training they desperately need for the jobs they want.
+It appears that community colleges will continue to debate the issue of federal student aid as more schools grapple with the best approach to paying for higher education.
+In the meantime, students around the country wait anxiously to find out whether they can afford the education and training they desperately need for the jobs they want.